JetBrains/Exposed/documentation-website/Writerside/topics/Data-Types.md

 As a jdbc-driver can provide/expect specific classes for Enum type, you must provide from/to transformation functions for them when defining a `customEnumeration`.

-For such enum `private enum class Foo { Bar, Baz }` you can use provided code for your database:
+For such enum `private enum class Foo { Bar, Baz }`, you can use the provided code for your database:

 **H2**
 ```Kotlin